-Starting a small business in Ontario?
-Find out the right way to start your right business.
+Starting a business in Ontario?
+Find out the right way to start your business.

-Many dream of starting their own small business, but only a few take the first step.
+Many dream of starting their own business, but only a few take the first step.
 This article will help you take the first steps to launch your venture in Ontario.
-After reading this, you will know the fail-proof, step-by-step process and feel more comfortable starting a small business in Ontario, Canada.
+Whether you are starting a small business or a regular business after reading this, you will know the fail-proof, step-by-step process and feel more comfortable starting a business in Ontario, Canada.

 1. Decide what business you want to start

 Before starting a business in Ontario, you need to define what type of business you want to start.
 A common approach here is to look for your passion and hobbies.
 What is it that makes you forget everything else?
 Is it doing certain activities, or do you love helping others?

 Maybe you love sightseeing, and in such a case, you can start your own sightseeing business.
 Or if you love helping people, e.g., guiding college students in getting better placements, then you can create a business in this field, too.

 Another type of business that you can start is a business that does not require a lot of upfront cash or investment.
 You can research low-investment business opportunities which will give you a good return.
 Here is an example of Canada's 5 most profitable small business opportunities for understanding such businesses.

 The third type of business you can start is a high-food traffic business.
 Businesses that have people visit frequently keep the cash flow higher.
 A franchise, grocery store, or pharmacy are good examples of such businesses.

 The advantage of starting a business around your passion or hobbies is that you already have experience doing it and love doing it.
 Passion is the number one thing that will keep you motivated to run your business.